 Using our recommended solicitors

 Our recommended solicitors know our developments and are experts in the legal processes for all our buying options.
-When you use one of our solicitors we guarantee your exchange will take place within 28 days.
+When you use one of our solicitors we aim to exchange contracts within 42 days for shared ownership sales and 28 days for outright sales.

 Speak to our sales team to find out more about our recommended solicitors.